zolotarevandrew/my-learning-tracker/log.md

 .NET clients guarantee that deliveries on a single channel will be dispatched in the same order there were received regardless of the degree of concurrency.

+*Pluses*
+- I can use exclusive consumers for web sockets or other transient connections in my projects;
+- I can use single active consumer to support correct message ordering;

+*Minuses*
+- I think i will not use automatic acks, because of message loss possibility.

 https://github.com/zolotarevandrew/rabbitmq/tree/main/consumers

 [Log Index]